collaide/repository-manager/README.md

 `repo_item_permissions` specifies what kind of permissions you give on the repo_item in a specific sharing.

-`sharing_permissions` specifies if the member selectionned can add or remove other members in this sharing.
+`sharing_permissions` specifies if the member selected can add or remove other members in this sharing.

 See the chapter [Authorisations](#authorisations) for more details.

 ### Repository Manager and the nested sharing

-Repository Manager actualy don't accept nested sharing.
+Repository Manager actually don't accept nested sharing.

 ```ruby